sierraneu/cy5130/index.md

 This class will use a traditional, lecture-style format, punctuated with in-class examples.
 Slides are available in canvas.

 I recommend that students  have access to a local Linux-style command line.
-You can rely on SSH or [PuTTY](http://www.putty.org/) to get a remote command line on the Khoury College machines, but you run the risk of Wifi connection issues leaving you unable to work. macOS users should be able to use the default Mac command line and [Homebrew](https://brew.sh/); Windows users can install Linux in a virtual machine, or, if you have a recent version of Windows 10, you can [install the Windows Subsystem for Linux (WSL) and then download a copy of Ubuntu right from the Windows Store](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+You can rely on SSH  to get a remote command line on the Khoury College machines, but you run the risk of Wifi connection issues leaving you unable to work. macOS users should be able to use the default Mac command line and [Homebrew](https://brew.sh/); Windows users can install Linux in a virtual machine, or, if you have a recent version of Windows 10, you can [install the Windows Subsystem for Linux (WSL) and then download a copy of Ubuntu right from the Windows Store](https://docs.microsoft.com/en-us/windows/wsl/install-win10).